My Favourite Things to Do in Fes as a Solo Traveller

 Solo tip:

 Moroccan group tours are safe and ideal for connecting with other travellers.
-They are also really affordable!
+I also find them to be relatively affordable when compared with trying to cover the same itinerary using public transport.

 10. Stay in a Traditional Riad